AMD Ryzen 5 5600X Review: The Mainstream Knockout

 A glance at the bottom of these charts shows the clear progression of AMD's architectures as it iterated on the Zen design.
 Still, in most of the titles we tested, the Ryzen 5000 series represents AMD's biggest generational leap by far.

 Again, we see no-compromise 1080p gaming performance with the 5600X - even the heavily-overclocked Intel processors can't overcome the advantages of the Zen 3 architecture paired with the 7nm process.
-When we flip over to 1440p testing, a graphics bottleneck forms, but the 5600X still carves out a win over the Intel processors.
+A graphics bottleneck forms in the 1400p testing, but the 5600X still carves out a win over the Intel processors.

 Shadow of the Tomb Raider